MagmaBlock/publish-to-s3/README.md

 S3_BUCKET_NAME=target-bucket
 # Specify the build output directory of your static site, usually 'dist' doesn't need modification.
 LOCAL_FOLDER_PATH=./dist
-# Specify the directory in S3 where the build output should be uploaded.
+# Optional: Specify the directory in S3 where the build output should be uploaded.
 Defaults to the root directory.
 S3_DESTINATION_PATH=
+# Optional: Specify the number of concurrent uploads.
+Defaults to 16.
+S3_UPLOAD_CONCURRENCY_LIMIT=16
 ```

 ### Step 2: Manually Run the Script